 If they can hold up over that much usage, imagine how long they’ll last when it’s just you and your garage.

-What you won’t find on my list of best bumper plates are absolute garbage plates that I was able to slap an affiliate link on like you might find on other sites.
+What you won’t find on my list of best bumper plates are absolute garbage plates that I was able to slap an affiliate link on as you might find on other sites.

 Even the cheapest bumper plates that I have on my list are still quality recycled rubber bumper plates (that I happen to have a set of in my own garage gym).